wp-plugins/display-posts-shortcode/readme.txt

 [display-posts wrapper="ol"]
 This will display posts as an ordered list.
 Options are ul for unordered lists (default), ol for ordered lists, or div for divs.

+[display-posts id="14,3"]
+This will display only the posts with an ID of 14 and 3.

 = Arguments =

 * tag
 * category
 * posts_per_page
+* id
 * order
 * orderby
 * include_date